If you see red, puckered leaves on peach, nectarine, or almond trees, it’s probably peach leaf curl.

 Fungal spores stay on tree surfaces year round as ascospores.
 When spring rains or, in my case, bad drainage occur, the spores germinate and form blastospores that attack vulnerable new growth.

 Symptoms of peach leaf curl

 Red, blistered leaves that tend to twist and curl are a sure sign of peach leaf curl infection.
 Similar to the initial signs of eugenia psyllid infestation, peach leaf curl damage progresses down twigs and stems, into the trunk of the tree, significantly reducing fruit production.

 As infected leaves mature, they become thicker and more rubbery than normal.
 Leaf color changes from green to purplish-red to white.
 Infected leaves fall earlier than normal, as well.
 Red lesions may also be seen on the fruit.
 If you cut into the wood, the vascular bundle will be discolored, showing where the fungal spores are reproducing.
 Red lesions may also occur on the fruit.

 Peach leaf curl treatment

 Once a tree is infected with peach leaf curl, the only thing you can do is treat it with fungicides each fall, after the leaves have dropped.
 Those leaves should be removed and destroyed.
 Effective fungicides include fixed copper and Bordeaux mixture.
 For non-organic growers, chlorothalonil is the only effective non-copper fungicide.
 Chlorothalonil is a carcinogen that can damage your kidneys, so I don’t recommend it.
 Heavy infestations may need a second treatment as buds swell, but before leaves are visible.

 Until recently, it was a common practice to remove the affected leaves in spring.
 Research has not shown this to be effective at combating the disease or helpful to the tree.
 Removing too many leaves reduces photosynthesis and can lead to sunburn damage.
 If you must remove infected leaves, be sure to sanitized your tools between each cut with a household cleaner, such as Lysol, or you may simply spread the disease.
-A solution of 1 part bleach and 9 parts water can be used, or you can liberally spray your cutters with bathroom cleaner between each cut.
-Also, protect exposed limbs by painting them with a 50:50 solution of water and white latex (not enamel) paint.
+Also, protect exposed limbs by whitewashing them with a 50:50 solution of water and white latex (not enamel) paint.

 Severely damaged trees may need additional nitrogen later in the growing season.